Skip to main content

 1.2.2 Digital Twin Registry

-For each asset, several data sets in form of Aspects can be provided.
+For each assetAsset On the Data Provider side, an Asset describes the data set which will be shared or can be consumed by a Data Consumer., several data sets in form of Aspects can be provided.
 These Aspects are referenced in each Digital Twin together with information about access to the Aspect endpoints.

 In general, every data provider in the dataspace must decide how and where to operate a DTR.